tuxfight3r/env_rpm_report/README.md

 you are passing to the main script should have identical groups.

 ###Todo
-* fix the logic which uses shell
-* provide support for other automation tools
+* Extend support for other automation tools if possible